AngelGBDev/HANA-CAP/README.md

 Learn more at https://cap.cloud.sap/docs/get-started/.

-cds bind -2 equipment-transfer-management-dev:SharedDevKey
+cds bind -2 equipment-transfer-backend-dev:SharedDevKey

-cf create-service xsuaa application equipment-transfer-management-auth -c xs-security.json cf create-service-key equipment-transfer-management-auth default
+cf create-service xsuaa application equipment-transfer-backend-auth -c xs-security.json cf create-service-key equipment-transfer-backend-auth default
 cds watch --profile hybrid
 cds bind --exec -- npm start --prefix app/router

-git credential-cache exit
+cds deploy --to hana:equipment-transfer-backend

+# This will remove the latest commit and keep the changes in your working directory
+git reset --soft HEAD~1

+# This will remove the latest commit and discard the changes
+git reset --hard HEAD~1